 It is appropriate that not all funds lend, and not all portfolios carry the same value in the securities lending market.
-Institutions and asset managers commit capital because they seek returns that are commensurate with the risk they assume.
-Likewise, securities lending fits into the risk/reward profile of some firms but not others.
-However, those institutions that have elected to participate in securities lending can earn regular incremental returns.
+Institutions and asset managers commit capital because they seek returns that are commensurate with the risk they

 There are also less immediately tangible benefits to the capital markets ecosystem that come from a fully functioning securities lending market.